terisikk/terisikk.github.io/_posts/2022-01-21-a-cleaning-up-story.md

 ## The Five S of laundry circulation

-I had a similar problem with dirty clothes that I had with dishes and trash: too much clothes lying around, around the house or in the full laundry basket or drying up.
+I had a similar problem with dirty clothes that I had with dishes and trash: too much clothes lying around the house or in the full laundry basket or drying up.
 But this time only smaller batch size was not going to cut it.
 I needed heavier weapons.
 The Five S of Lean production - or laundry management - were perfect for tackling this problem: sort, set in order, shine, standardize, sustain.
 Those familiar with the KonMari-method will find parallels with this technique.

 __Sorting__. there were too many dirty clothes lying around partly because _I had too many clothes_.
-So I got rid of the items that I had no real use for (and that did not spark joy), and in a bizarre way I found myself using a wider variety of the items remaining.
+So I got rid of the items that I had no real use for (and that did not spark joy), and in a bizarre way I also found myself using a wider variety of the items remaining.

 __Set in order__.
 I added new drawers to my closet for keeping the clothes easily accessible.
 Since I had to chase cats out of the closet every time I opened it, I reordered the drawers in a way that cats could not get behind them.